Netflix/weep/README.md

 ### Credentials file

-Write retrieved credentials to an AWS credentials file (`~/.aws/credentials` by default with the profile name `consoleme`).
+Write retrieved credentials to an AWS credentials file (`~/.aws/credentials` by default).
+Weep will prompt for confirmation before overwriting existing credentials in the file.

 ```bash
 weep file exampleRole